 Canada is truly the land of opportunity.
 For more than 300,000 immigrants who are accepted into our country each and every year, the dream of a better life becomes a possibility.

 You’ve heard of all the amazing benefits that come with living and working in Canada such as universal healthcare and education, a socially progressive government, a reputation for kindness, high quality of life, and a beautiful natural environment.
 But in what ways can Canada enhance your personal and professional growth?
-What opportunities are available for immigrants in 2020?
+What golden opportunities are available for immigrants in 2020 and beyond?
 Find out below!

 1. Canada Added 290, 000 New Jobs in May 2020

 Canada has the 10th largest economy in the world.
 Statistics Canada reported that Canada added an incredible 290, 000 new jobs in May 2020.
 The surge of jobs in only one month is the highest increase Canada has seen in 45 years.
 Economists believe that if this trend continues it will narrow the gap between jobs lost and gained due to COVID-19.
 The vast majority of the new jobs can be found in Quebec, British Columbia, and Alberta.
 This is good news for foreign nationals who are applying to immigrate to Canada in 2020 through one of the 70+ immigration and visa programs available.

 |British Columbia||43, 300|

 |Nova Scotia||8, 600|